-To understand some of the variations you may be confronted with, it helps to be able to recognize the different types of construction.
+To understand some of the variations of fabric for a windfence you may be confronted with, it helps to be able to recognize the different types of construction.
 The range shown here is to illustrate typical variations, not as an endorsement.
 Some variations are very poor fabrics for any structural uses.
 The fabrics samples are approx 35mm (1.5”) square in actual size.

 Industrial mesh fabrics are an excellent way of modifying the environment.
 They can be strong, effective, economical, and durable.
 There are, however, literally thousands of variations.
 Many of the variations are not visually obvious, but can dramatically change the effectiveness and durability of the fabric.

 This note covers some of the most common variations.